Man'yōshū: Linguistic significance

 In addition to its artistic merits, the Man'yōshū is significant for using the earliest Japanese writing system, the cumbersome man'yōgana.
-Though it was by no means the first use of this writing system—having previously been used in earlier works such as the Kojiki (712),—it was influential enough to give the writing system its modern name, as man'yōgana means "the kana of the Man'yō[shū]".
-This system uses Chinese characters in a variety of functions: logographically to represent Japanese words, phonetically to represent Japanese sounds, or sometimes in a combination of these.
+Though it was by no means the first use of this writing system—which was used to compose the Kojiki (712),—it was influential enough to give the writing system its modern name, as man'yōgana means "the kana of the Man'yō[shū]".
+This system uses Chinese characters in a variety of functions: logographically to represent Japanese words, phonetically to represent Japanese sounds, and frequently in a combination of these.
 Such usage of Chinese characters to phonetically represent Japanese syllables eventually led to the birth of kana, as they were created from simplified cursive forms (hiragana) and fragments (katakana) of man'yōgana.

-Like the nearly all Old Japanese literature, the vast majority of the Man'yōshū is written in Western Old Japanese, the dialect of the capital region around Kyoto and Nara.
+Like the majority of surviving Old Japanese literature, the vast majority of the Man'yōshū is written in Western Old Japanese, the dialect of the capital region around Kyoto and Nara.
 However, specific parts of the collection, particularly volumes 14 and 20, are also highly valued by historical linguists for the information they provide on other Old Japanese dialects, as these volumes collectively contain over 300 poems from the Azuma provinces of eastern Japan—what is now the regions of Chūbu, Kanto, and southern Tōhoku.